Style Icons and the Classic Navy Peacoat

 The Classic Navy Peacoat and the Style Icons

 Of course Casino Royale was hardly the first time a peacoat has shown up in a movie.
 Gregory Peck wore one in The Guns of Navarone, as did Steve McQueen in The Sand Pebbles and The Great Escape.
 By the early to mid-1970s, the iconic outerwear had moved beyond the period war films where it had been typically featured and was now being worn by actors playing the average guy on the street in contemporary settings.
-Thanks to Al Pacino in Serpico (1973) and, more famously, Robert Redford in 3 Days Of The Condor (1975), the peacoat became a key addition to every modern man’s wardrobe.
+Thanks to Al Pacino in Serpico (1973) and, more famously, Robert Redford in Three Days of the Condor (1975), the peacoat became a key addition to every modern man’s wardrobe.

 The Modern Style Icons